Department of Computer Science

 Stony Brook University

-Yejin Choi received her Ph.D. in Computer Science at Cornell University, and BS in Computer Science and Engineering at Seoul National University.
+Yejin Choi is affiliated with the Department of Computer Science at the University of Washington.
+She received her Ph.D. in Computer Science at Cornell University, and BS in Computer Science and Engineering at Seoul National University.
 She spent the summer of 2009 as a research intern at Yahoo!
 Research and joined the faculty of Computer Science Department at Stony Brook University in Sep 2010.

 - Integrative Models for Natural Language and Images, Language Grounding